saastechacademy/foundation/udm/beginner/contact-mech.md

 ## Contact Mechanism Model Overview

-Example John Doe works as an employee at ABC Organization, where he is also a customer.
-John Doe has a work TelecomNumeber, work PostalAddress, home PostalAddress, and work emailAddress.
-ABC Organization has a TelecomNumber and PostalAddress.
+Example: John Doe works as an employee at ABC Organization, where he is also a customer.
+John Doe has a work Telecom Number, work Postal Address, home Postal Address, and work Email Address.
+ABC Organization has a Telecom Number and Postal Address.

-# Entities
+### Entities

-## ContactMech
+#### 1. ContactMech
-* Description: This describes the means of contacting a party.
+* **Description**: This describes the means of contacting a party.
 While there are various types, only two entities have additional fields: `postalAddress` and `telecomNumber`.
 Remaining types use the `contactMech.infoString` field.

-* Key Attribute: `contactMechId`
+* **Key Attribute**: `contactMechId`

 ### 1. TelecomNumber Table
 - **Relationship with ContactMech:** This table is related to `ContactMech` and specifically stores telephone numbers.